Malafas/OpenRA/README.md

 * It's [**architectural styles**](https://github.com/Malafas/OpenRA/blob/bleed/ADS/STYLE.md);
 * The systems [**"4 + 1" view model**](https://github.com/Malafas/OpenRA/blob/bleed/ADS/4+1/4+1.md), which describes its developments, logical, physical and processes views; as well as its scenarios.

-#Design

-Finally, the main design aspect that will be evaluated in this project, is going to be its [**design patterns**](https://github.com/Malafas/OpenRA/blob/bleed/ADS/DESIGN.md) (GoF)

 #Scale Me Up!
 As requested we will now proceed to refer what we would do to turn this RTS game engine into an Massive Multiplayer Online RTS (MMORTS) game engine.